dolmades/dolmades-cli/README.md

 ### Generating a GOG dolmade

-For this to work you need to be registered at [GOG](https://gog.com).
+For this to work you'll need to be registered at [GOG](https://gog.com).
 They offer some items for free so you can test `goglizer` without purchasing a game.
 If you have not done so already obtain the free item "Flight of the Amazon Queen" and verify that it is shown in your personal game collection.
 Retrieve a list of your games using the script `goglizer`:
 ```
 ./goglizer -u
 ```